 Sprocker Spaniels can make great pets, as long as you're ready to keep up with them!
 They suit homes where there’s plenty going on—walks, play, training, and quality time with their people.
 They’re happiest when they feel part of the family and don’t like being left alone for long periods.

-Are Sprockers good with kids?
+Are Sprockers good with children?

 Sprocker Spaniel size & appearance